 Trial Version—30 days free

 We all know the trial version of things.
 This allows a user to play around with the engine for 30 days, and the user must decide whether or not to use the engine after it expires.
-My money is on for a license renewal.
+My money is on for license renewal.

 Let’s break these licenses down further.

 2. Indie: allows access to the engine’s code.
-Gives the possibility to actually upload your project to the Unreal and Unity engines
+Gives the possibility to upload your project to the Unreal and Unity engines

 3. Pro: More access to the code and further creative potential.
-This really allows you to start creating a legitimate game that you can export to the engines.
+This allows you to start creating a legitimate game that you can export to the engines.